 The Role of the Mentor

-The role of the Mentor is to provide high quality and unbiased advice to students and recent graduates that are seeking advice on starting or building their own business.
-It is recommended that such advice is provided in person (at Henley Business School or at a location to suit both).
-Sessions can be conducted on Skype or a similar alternative communication channel if that proves more convenient.
+The role of the Mentor is to provide high quality and unbiased advice to students and recent graduates that are seeking guidance on starting or building their own business.
+This advice can be provided either online or in person (at Henley Business School or at a location to suit both).

 It is an absolute requirement that the Mentor does not promote or engage in selling their (or their company’s) services to any students and recent graduates who are being mentored.